DennisMainhardt/DennisMainhardt/README.md

 # Hey, I'm Dennis 👋

-**Frontend Developer** with a passion for crafting exceptional user experiences.
-I specialize in React + TypeScript and love diving into emerging technologies to solve real problems.
+**Frontend Developer** who actually enjoys building interfaces that work well for real people.
+I specialize in React + TypeScript and love exploring how emerging technologies can solve real problems.
 Always curious, always learning, always building.

 ## 🚀 Featured Project

 ### [Bestii.me](https://bestii.me) — AI-Powered Personal Companion

 An emotionally intelligent chat platform that remembers conversations and adapts to users' needs.
 Built from curiosity about how AI can feel more human and less robotic.
+Started as an experiment with AI APIs and really opened my eyes to what's possible.

 **What makes it special:** Memory-aware conversations • Multiple AI personas • Secure architecture
 **Technical highlights:** React • TypeScript • Firebase Functions • Real-time sync • Cloud deployment